samuelbalogh/ecomm-business/README.md

 ## Summary

 The project uses a `sqlite` database file for storing and querying the data, Flask for handling requests.
 It does basic error handling and some unit testing.
-I've opted for a pure SQL solution as opposed to an ORM for the sake of simplicity.
+I've opted for a pure SQL solution as opposed to using an ORM or the SqlAlchemy expression language for the sake of simplicity.
+A raw SQL solution might seem prone to SQL injection, but if it's used with the `?` placeholder, the DB-API makes sure that the parameters are safe.
-The advantages of an ORM would be evident if some more flexible querying was to be introduced.

 ## Shortcomings